summiyah/travel-app/README.md

-# LifeTravel
+# lifeTravel

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/f/fb/Noun_15537_ccElliotVerhaeren_travel.svg/200px-Noun_15537_ccElliotVerhaeren_travel.svg.png)

-## **LifeTravel:** Organized & Simple
+## **lifeTravel:** Organized & Simple

 ### **Team:** Juanita Pinkney-Barrier, Summiyah Siddeeq, Michelle Johnson, and Keli Chau

-### **Overview:** LifeTravel is a web application that allows the user to research a location and obtain important data right on their screen.
+### **Overview:** lifeTravel is a web application that allows the user to research a location and obtain important data right on their screen.
 The application will show ticket information, hotels, weather, immunizations required/health data.
 App will be fully functional for mobile.

 ## **Rough Breakdown of Tasks:**